joeyschmidt97/ND_path_finder/README.md

 Explore N-dimensional data by traversing through the space to determine the pathways through these high-dimensional spaces while avoiding bad/negative regions.
 Particularly useful for control optimization, this technique allows the visualization and traversal of pathways through high-dimensional structures that are difficult to image and understand.

-# Installation
-Summary
-1. Add the directory above wherever this repo is installed to your PYTHONPATH
-2. Create an env from the provided environment.yml file
-3. Go through examples provided in examples directories for each project

-To get started with this repo you'll want to add the directory above to your python filepath.
-This will vary for different machines (i.e. Windows/Mac) so you may need to look up on a guide how to do this.

-You'll then want to create an env (preferably with Anaconda) and use the provided environment.yml to load in the appropriate packages needed for this repo.
-This is done with the command conda env create -f environment.yml  (note you must be in the same dir as the environment.yml file)

-# Example Usage

 # Solving the problem
 This project uses N-dimensional Perlin noise (typically for terrain map generation in videogames) to mimic the intricate pathways in physical systems.
 To simplify the data processing, we round the Perlin noise to 0 or 1 creating "good" or "bad" points respectively.